 4) Prior solid organ transplantation or allogenic stem cell transplantation (ASCT) NOTE: Previous autologous bone marrow transplant (ABMT) or autologous peripheral blood stem cell transplant (PBSCT) is permitted.

 6) Presence of: a) brain metastases (except for subjects in the WHO Grade 1 or 2 Glioma or WHO Grade 3 or 4 Glioma histology cohorts) that are symptomatic or untreated or not stable for >/= 3 months (must be documented by imaging) or requiring corticosteroids.
-Subjects on a stable dose of corticosteroids >14 days and have not required treatment with enzyme-inducing anticonvulsants for >30 days prior to enrollment can be enrolled with approval of the GSK Medical Monitor.
+Subjects on a stable dose of corticosteroids >14 days and have not required treatment with enzyme-inducing anticonvulsants for >30 days prior to enrollment can be enrolled with approval of the Medical Lead.

 7) (6) continued: b) symptomatic or untreated leptomeningeal or spinal cord compression NOTE: Subjects who have been previously treated for these conditions and have stable central nervous system (CNS) disease (documented by consecutive imaging studies) for >60 days, are asymptomatic and currently not taking corticosteroids, or have been on a stable dose of corticosteroids for at least 30 days prior to enrollment, are permitted. c) interstitial lung disease or pneumonitis; d) Any unresolved >/= Grade 2 (per Common Terminology Criteria for Adverse Events [CTCAE] version 4.0) toxicity from previous anti-cancer therapy at the time of enrollment, except alopecia or Grade 2 anemia; NOTE: Subjects with MM who have </= Grade 2 peripheral neuropathy(per CTCAE v4.0) are permitted.e) Any serious and/or unstable pre-existing medical disorder, psychiatric disorder, or other conditions that could interfere with subject’s safety, obtaining informed consent or compliance to the study procedures